Nagendraindus/SQL-quizapp/README.md

 ### Custom Icon

-To change the application icon, replace the `icon.ico` file located at the specified path in the `up.py` file:
+To change the application icon, replace the `icon.ico` file located at the specified path in the `python` file:

 ```python
 self.iconbitmap("C:/Users/Public/Desk/py/icon.ico")